Cardi B Blasts Trolls In Tweets As She Rolls Out New Facebook Show “Cardi Tries”

 Cardi revealed that the inspiration for the new series was to bring a little joy to fans throughout this difficult year.

 “Yeeess it’s so good,” replied the “WAP” rapper to an excited follower.
-“My goal is to bring happiness and smiles since 2020 was so tensed!!,” she added.
+“My goal is to bring happiness and smiles since 2020 was so tensed!!” she added.

 The show will feature a lineup of celebrity guests including actress Michelle Rodriguez, director, producer, choreographer Debbie Allen, and NBA all-star Damian Lillard and run on Facebook’s new Messenger Watch Together feature on the app which allows users to watch movies and TV shows with friends over video chat.